meteonomiqs/gsa-conversion/README.md

 ### Step 2: Register at https://www.meteonomiqs.com/weather-tag-for-google-ads/

-Register on Meteonomiqs by providing the `Conversion ID` and the 5 conversion labels and the Click-through conversion window of adclicks that should be taken into account.
+Register on Meteonomiqs by providing the `Conversion ID`, the 5 conversion labels and the Click-through conversion window of adclicks that should be taken into account.

 **If you need support on the setup, please leave a comment in the formular and we will assists you with the configuration.**